 - taxfree research scholarships that demand from scholarship holders neither further financial contributions (apart from obligatory [reduced] health insurance payments) nor statutory duties to their university/research institution or the state.

-Scholarship holders are not employees, and the only real obligation they have is to devote their time fully to their research project.
+Scholarship holders are not employees of the university, and the only real obligation they have is to devote their time fully to their agreed research project.

 However, this freedom also means that they are ...

 - not entitled to four to six weeks of statutory paid holidays (as most employees in Germany are), and holiday breaks thus need to be negotiated with heads of labs and/or supervisors and/or the school,

 - not entitled to continue to receive their research-related scholarship during long periods of sickness – always with sickness, the supervisor needs to be informed and should see a sick note from you doctor, past two weeks it is mandatory that also the school is informed, and past six week supervisors or the school may have to inform the DFG or other resp. funding agencies,

 - not entitled to take parental leave (Elternzeit) while continuing to receive their monthly research-related scholarships.
 When they pause their scholarship to apply for state-funded parental leave payments, they will only receive the minimum of 300 Euro per child (Elterngeld).
 Owing to a change in funding, from 2017, M&B will not be able to guarantee extensions of scholarships for parents anymore,

 - (usually) not entitled to paid maternal protection leaves (Mutterschutz) of 6 weeks before birth and 8 weeks after birth, though some funding agencies now have begun to grant this period as a paid break with no research obligations,

 - not entitled to state-financed child support (Kindergeld) payments.
 Owing to a change in funding, from 2017, M&B will not be able to guarantee child subsidy payments anymore.